-One of the principal problems with normal WCF development is code reuse.
-No matter how well you design your classes on the server, once the proxy generator has touched them you get nothing but simple DTOs.
+A problem with WCF development is the proxy generator, which gives you nothing but simple DTOs.
 This article shows how to bypass the proxy generator so that your client and server can share code.
+1

 AeroGear is a mobile development framework that supports mobile web, hybrid, native apps on iOS & Android, and server side resources.
 InfoQ caught up with JBoss team to speak about the framework.